Add public app

 Supervisely supports both private and public apps.

 🔒 Private apps are those that are available only on your private Supervisely Instance (Enterprise Edition) in your account.
-The guidelines for adding public apps is this tutorial.
+The guidelines for adding public apps is .

 🌎 Public apps are available on all private Supervisely Instances and in Community Edition.